ipyflow/ipyflow/README.md

 # Timestamp(cell_num=3, stmt_num=0)
 ```

-Finally, `ipyflow` also comes with some rudimentary support for watchpoints:
+Finally, IPyflow also comes with some rudimentary support for watchpoints:

 ```python
 # Cell 1